 Crap-in, crap-out.
 If you don’t analyze your data, you’ll make bad marketing decisions.
 If you already have a Universal Analytics account, keep maintaining and collecting data on that account in the meantime.
 I’m convinced that one of the benefits is your familiarity with the “old” Google Analytics.
 This familiarity will help you continue to analyze your data.
 My biggest fear is that you’ll not do any analysis on your data because the interface (and many data points) are so different in GA4.
 That’s a big problem and could lead to some bad marketing decisions.

 Besides, not all features are ready for GA4.
 As of this point, many systems do not support GA4 (for instance, Shopify or CallRail).
 You cannot use these systems in GA4.
 Soon they will roll out solutions here, but in the meantime, you’re going to have to keep using Universal Analytics.
+Update July 2022: I’m very disappointed these systems (and others) have not yet started rolling this out.
+If they wait until next year, we will miss out on a years worth of data.
+As a result, for instance, I’ve started “poor man’s phone call tracking” (tracking clicks to call in GA4).

 There’s nothing wrong with running Universal Analytics simultaneously as GA4.
 Google announced that they will remove your historical data in Universal Analytics when GA4 rolls out.
 That means, if you want historical data, you better start collecting it asap.
 Frankly, that means your deadline is July 1st, 2022– so you can have year-over-year comparisons in your data when Universal Analytics goes away in 2023.